React Data Grid Lite

 Called when any part of a row (not a specific button) is clicked.
 Useful for row-level selection, navigation, or detailed views.

-• e: Click event
+• e (React.SyntheticEvent) : Click event

 • row: The full row data